 Documenting: Retaining good records of any changes noted in the older adult’s condition, and providing specifics to the medical team as soon as possible, is paramount to making sure your loved one has all the information necessary to tackle any possible issues.
 Note dates, times, and as many details as possible – physical changes including increased pain, numbness, swelling, etc., along with any changes in attitude and mood.

-Want more advice from our fully trained and highly skilled care team, or a partner in care to provide hands-on help for your senior family member?
+Want more advice from our fully trained and highly skilled team of Atlanta Elderly home Care, or a partner in care to provide hands-on help for your senior family member?
 We’re here to partner with family caregivers in Roswell, GA, and other areas near Atlanta, to make certain seniors receive the highest possible quality of care all of the time.
 Call Regency Home Care at (678) 999-2446 or contact us online to find out more about our Roswell home care services.